 Curaçao is rated in the top 25 places in the world to dive.
 In 2015, National Geographic claimed that “Curacao has one of the healthiest coral reefs in the Caribbean.”
 The island’s dive sites are protected from strong currents, have excellent visibility, and the waters are generally warm year-round.
 Along the southwest side of the island, you’ll find a fringing reef extending the length of the island.
 Curaçao offers more than 70 dive sites in 40 areas.
 Most sites are accessible from shore with easy entry.

 Curaçao has a few special dive spots that require a boat ride.
 A short boat trip from Playa Kalki is my favorite site, Watamula, which is rated as one of the best dives in the Caribbean.
 You’ll also find a top 10 Caribbean wreck dive in Curacao – Superior Producer, which can be accessed by boat with Ocean Encounters or on a difficult shore entry when there are no cruise ships in port.
-Eastpunt is a fantastic boat drift dive, also offered be Ocean Encounters.
-My favorite shore dives include Blue Bay, Cas Abou, and Director’s Bay.
+Eastpunt is a fantastic boat drift dive, also offered by Ocean Encounters.
+My favorite shore dives include Blue Bay, Cas Abou, and Playa Grandi with the turtles.
 There are so many that we haven’t tried even though we have been to Curacao 10 times.

 Underwater there’s so much to see – pristine hard corals, fields of colorful soft corals swaying in the current, and many varieties of fish.
 We often see schools of fish, giant sponges, squid, puffers, and sea horses.
 In July at Watamula, we were in the water with a pod of pilot whales – that was a first!